Bw3ll/JOP_ROCKET/README.md

 If the executable is in the same directory, you may use JOP ROCKET in the manner described above

 ## Making sure you get ALL the modules/DLLs for a binary
 When loading an executable or DLL to be analyzed, there are two approaches.
 The first is to simply place the executable in the same directory and run the program, using that as an argument, e.g. python rocket.py binary.exe.
 This will enable the user to identify and extract many of the system modules.
 However, it will not find some of the non-system binaries.
 For comprehensive coverage, the user must supply the absolute path to the application in a text file and use that as input to ROCKET, e.g. python rocket.py input.txt.
 This will then allow for ROCKET to locate, extract, and search non-system DLLs associated with the target application.
 Thus, it is generally recommended to supply the binary as input via a text file, as otherwise some DLLs may be excluded.
+E.g., python rocket.py binaryToScan.txt.
+The binaryToScan.txt should contain the path for the binary, C:\Users\CoolPerson\Desktop\Instructions\targetBinary.exe

 ## Memory Issues with Very Large Binaries
 The 32-bit Python will choke on very large binaries.
 To be able to work with these, you must use 64-bit Python.